Author: Krystal Sutherland

 I loved the three main characters in THE INVOCATIONS.
 Zara Jones is smart, determined, and grieving the loss of her sister.
 Jude Wolf is trying to find a way, any way, back into the good graces of her billionaire father’s heart, if he has one, and the life of luxury that represents.
 Emer Byrne is simply trying to exist without being tracked by those who want witches dead.
 Together they make an unstoppable team.

 I really enjoyed THE INVOCATIONS.
 It gave me exactly what I was looking for.
 It ends in a way that doesn’t demand a sequel, but open enough if Sutherland wants to return to this world.

-Have you read SIMON VS. THE HOMO SAPIENS AGENDA?
+Have you read THE INVOCATIONS?
 If so, what did you think?

 There is a trigger warning for loss of a parent, corpse mutilation, and blood drinking.